ucsd-ets/datahub-docker-stack/Documentations/tests.md

 They are executed locally with `$ pytest tests/test_<module name>.py`.

 We highly recommend you write a script test when you create a new module or change an existing module AND run all existing script tests.
-This is to make sure your change can integrate with existing architectures and save your time before launching and waiting for Github Action workflow.
+This is to make sure your change can integrate with existing architectures and save your time before launching and waiting for Github Actions workflow.

 Here is a directory structure of the folder: